Understanding the treatment journey and empathising with breast cancer patients

 As we had a tight timeline, we needed to think of a research plan that was effective and quick, yet sensitive to our participants’ experiences and diagnoses.
 We decided to use these emotion maps as individual exercises within a group workshop with eight patients.
 It allowed us as researchers and designers to understand each individuals experience of cancer in 1-on-1 chats, but then bring the discussion together as a group to find commonalities/differences within the groups collective experience.

-what was interesting
+what is interesting

 Through this engagement, we found several pain-points, such as a general need for less medical and more layman’s terminology and patients wanting full transparency and control of their medicine and potential side effects.
 Spotless found that there was a need for communication beyond clinical treatments and not only targeting the patients but also to the carers and the support group surrounding them.